brian32768/docker-homeassistant/README.md

 ## Volumes

 It's just easier here to keep configuration for home assistant in local folders.
-Home assistant is in config/ and mosquitto is in mosquitto_config/.
+Home Assistant is in config/ and mosquitto is in mosquitto_config/.

 ## Deploy

 Swarm mode does not work because of the "devices" option needed to talk to the USB devices.

 Instead use

-    docker-compose build
-    docker-compose up -d
+    docker compose up -d

 ## Backups